asirulnik/mcp_server_filesystem/PROJECT_STRUCTURE.md

 Contains core file system operation functions:

-- `list_files`: Lists all files in a directory with optional .gitignore filtering
+- `list_files`: Lists all files in a directory with optional .gitignore filtering and .git folder exclusion
 - `read_file`: Reads content from a file
 - `write_file`: Writes content to a file